 Cook or prepare food in advance, ideally when the little ones are occupied or sleeping.
 Each week, have a rough meal plan outlining what you plan to cook and when.
 Keep a notepad in the kitchen and encourage older ones to jot down what they need – if they see the milk is running low or need fruit for their lunch box, get them to write it down.

-Of course, we all have good days and not-so-good days and I’m not suggesting anyone can be organised all of the time.
+Of course, we all have good days and not-so-good days and I’m not suggesting anyone can be organized all of the time.
+If ever you find you need inspiration, stories of other parent’s experiences might help, get your self some magazines like the Atlanta Parent Magazine and keep em around the house.
 Truly, the best thing about kids is that there is never a dull moment – you just can’t plan for everything!

 Author bio: This article was written by Rachel Noonan the owner of online baby products shop Bubbalove.
 Bubbalove sell a wide range of products for you and your little one from toys to baby nappy bag organisers and baby food machines.